mywrites/mywrites.github.io/observe.md

 1. Click the right-facing arrow near the top left pane to expand the navigation area.

 ## Permissions
 Customers only have access to dashboards in their folder along with a **General** folder, which will contain generalized queries and templates developed by the Site Reliability Engineering (SRE) team.
-The Observability Stack – Loki, Prometheus, and Grafana – provides access only to application log data and metrics in your Kubernetes application namespace.
+The Observability Stack – Loki and Grafana – provides access only to application log data and metrics in your Kubernetes application namespace.

 Users are associated with teams.
 These teams have permission solely to access their customer folder and datasources, which pull data from the Kubernetes clusters into Grafana.
-Datasources also include some of the Prometheus runtime metrics associated with the application.

 ## View Dashboards
 1. Select **Dashboards** then **Browse** from the left navigation pane.